-Most consumers and businesses recognized quickly when the main focus of marketing is over-promising, interrupting, or bragging.
+Most consumers and businesses recognize quickly when the main focus of marketing is over-promising, interrupting, or bragging.
 If you paused for a moment you could think of at least two or three examples that you saw recently.
 It is often boring.
 So how do we engage an audience through video?
 Through storytelling.
 What actually is a story?
 And what is the one key element that must be included in video marketing stories?
-Whether they a 30 second spots or 5 minute product videos.
+Whether it's a 30 second spot or 5 minute product videos.

 Not all stories are created equal and not all stories are effective.
 Why?
 For example, many businesses prefer a narrative style.

 However, not all narratives are in fact stories.
 There is a definite structure to storytelling in video productions.
 Let me start by pointing out what a story is NOT.
 Many corporate video productions in the manufacturing industry for example seek to explain processes.
 The story usually follows these steps: First this happens, then this, then this, then that, then the product has been assembled.
 The list of steps is followed by a set of features and benefits, and finally a CTA (call to action).
 Fairly straight forward but uninteresting.

 Engaging corporate video stories on the other hand have a specific structure.
 The most basic structure includes a definite beginning, a middle and major turning point, a conflict, a course correcting decision, and finally a satisfying resolution.